Why you should leave everything and visit the “Forever Wild” Adirondacks now

 It is this vast expanse of wilderness that draws people from near and far.
 Health and Adventure are not nouns here but a verb.

 “The Adirondacks are a living playground for outdoor people.
 We don’t need a gym to stay fit.
 We just hike or ski in our backyard.
-We have this 6-inch rule – if it snows more than 6-inch, you can officially take half day off and go skiing” says Kim Rielly, Director of Communication, Visit Adirondacks.
+We have this 6-inch rule – if it snows more than 6-inch, you can officially take a half-day off and go skiing” says Kim Rielly, Director of Communication, Visit Adirondacks.

 Four Seasons Playground